Back to Funding Resources main page

 The Hike Fund, Inc.

-The purpose of the Hike Fund is to provide hearing devices for children with hearing impairments between the ages of newborn and twenty years whose parents are unable to meet this special need financially.
+Hike Fund is to provide hearing devices for children with hearing impairments between the ages of newborn and twenty years whose parents are unable to meet this special need financially.
 An estimate of 100 children are provided with hearing devices each year.
 Find out how to apply.

 Let Them Hear Foundation